Dennis V. Arriola

-Served as President and Chief Executive Officer of the New York Power Authority (NYPA)
+President and Chief Executive Officer of the New York Power Authority (NYPA)

 Mr. Quiniones is responsible for developing and implementing the statewide utility’s strategic vision and mission and for supervising its operations, legal and financial matters and relationships with external stakeholders.

 Under his leadership, NYPA is playing a key role in Governor Andrew M. Cuomo’s Green New Deal, the nation’s leading clean energy and jobs agenda.
 This landmark initiative places New York State on a path to economy-wide carbon neutrality.
 Mr. Quiniones, a well-known thought leader in the electric utility industry, has been talking about evolution of the post-COVID 19 energy marketplace and workplace, and how the challenges we face in the pandemic are similar to those that we are confronting with climate change.